bugbit-io/flipflop/README.md

 ### Default options

-By default flipFlop will use the document.body as the page container, and use semantic 'section' tags as sections to scroll between.
+By default FlipFlop will use the document.body as the page container, and use semantic 'section' tags as sections to scroll between.

 If you wanted three sections with navigation you can add the most basic markup like this: